SkoolNotes/Taproot/2020ENG201/KBENG201GradedDiscussionPrep.md

 * Find quotes about
 	1. People dying; people chained together
 	2. How that influence marlow's view, before and after
 	3. But!
-It does not really seem to darken marlow
+It does not really seem to darken Marlow
-* There are unseen dark porps of his enviroment that he does not see
+* There are unseen dark properties of his environment that he does not see
 * Some analysis — why is he not affected?
 Oh!
 Right!
 Because...
 MARLOW IS A BLOODY RACIST!

 **CONFLIGHT!**